How to create your first choropleth map

 But if we scroll all the way to the bottom of the Check tab, Datawrapper tells us something else: That there are three countries on the map that are not filled with any data.
 Interesting!
 We can find them at the end of the table.

-Apparently, Datawrapper couldn’t match any data for Kosovo, Liechtenstein and Monaco.
-It makes sense to check if Kosovo, Liechtenstein and Monaco are really not in the dataset, or if the ISO code is simply different/wrong.
+Apparently, Datawrapper couldn’t match any data for Andorra, Kosovo, Liechtenstein and Monaco.
+It makes sense to check if Andorra, Kosovo, Liechtenstein and Monaco are really not in the dataset, or if the ISO code is simply different/wrong.
 And indeed – if we search for the three countries in the upper right, we can find data for Kosovo, but with another ISO code:

 To give Kosovo the right ISO code, we can click on the little arrow next to the wrong one and choose “KOS” from the drop-down menu.
 The map will update automatically.